-- Keeping Children Safe in Education 2022 - Working Together to Safeguard Children 2018 - Sexual Violence and Sexual harassment between children in schools and colleges 2021 - 'Guidance for Safer Working Practice for adults who work with Children and Young People in Education settings 2022' - Disqualification under the Childcare Act 2006; effective 31.08.18 (For Schools with students under the age of 8) - Prevent Duty Guidance 2015 - The Prevent Duty; Departmental advice for schools and childcare providers 2015 - What to do if you're worried a child is being abused: Advice for Practitioners 2015 - Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people - Sharing Nudes and Semi-Nudes: advice for education settings working with children and young people - Child sexual exploitation: Definition and a quide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Searching, Screening and Confiscation: Advice for Schools 2022 - Behaviour in Schools: Advice for Headteachers and School Staff 2022 - Working Together to Improve School Attendance 2022 - Harmful online challenges and online hoaxes this includes advice on preparing for any online challenges and hoaxes, sharing information with parents and carers and where to get help and support. - When to Call the Police

-- Halton Children and Young People Safeguarding Partnership's Safeguarding procedures. - The School Staffing (England) regulations 2009 - Staffing and employment advice for schools 2018 (DFE) - Teacher Standards 2012 - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015. - Statutory quidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The statutory framework for the Early Years Foundation Stage
+- Keeping Children Safe in Education 2023 - Working Together to Safeguard Children 2018 - Sexual Violence and Sexual harassment between children in schools and colleges

+2021 - 'Guidance for Safer Working Practice for adults who work with Children and Young People in Education settings 2022' - Disqualification under the Childcare Act 2006; effective 31.08.18 (For Schools with students under the age of 8) - Prevent Duty Guidance 2015 - The Prevent Duty; Departmental advice for schools and childcare providers 2015

+- What to do if you're worried a child is being abused: Advice for Practitioners 2015 - Information Sharing: Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people - Sharing Nudes and Semi-Nudes: advice for education settings working with children and young people - Child sexual exploitation: Definition and a quide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Searching, Screening and Confiscation: Advice for Schools 2022 - Behaviour in Schools: Advice for Headteachers and School Staff 2022 - Working Together to Improve School Attendance 2022 - Harmful online challenges and online hoaxes this includes advice on preparing for any online challenges and hoaxes, sharing information with parents and carers and where to get help and support. - When to Call the Police - Statutory quidance for Children Missing in Education - Halton Children and Young People Safeguarding Partnership's Safeguarding procedures. - The School Staffing (England) regulations 2009 - Staffing and employment advice for schools 2021 (DFE) - Teacher Standards 2012 - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015. - Statutory quidance on FGM, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The statutory framework for the Early Years Foundation Stage - Additional advice and support outlined in Annex B Keeping Children safe in Education 2023